simonbrady/cat/ncdc_count/README.md

 Args="/in,$S3/out,1"
 ```
 Once you're finished, remember to shut the cluster down unless you like giving
-all you money to Amazon:
+all your money to Amazon:
 ```
 aws emr terminate-clusters --cluster-ids $id
 ```